movement never lies

 👉🏻 what else would you add to this list?

 Have you ever had the experience of knowing something in your BONES?
-This is embodied knowing.
+This is bodily knowing.
+I trust your bodily knowing implicitly.

-Our bodies and our emotions are inextricably linked: our bodies impact our emotional experience, and vice versa.
-Exploring a new, conscious way of moving or sensing can help us to connect with our emotions and intentions through our bodies, moving toward a deeper understanding of ourselves and our relationships.
+Our bodies and our emotions are inextricably linked: our bodies - thoughts, feelings, sensations, movements, gestures - impact our emotional experience, and vice versa.
+This bi-directional relationship is at the heart of how we move through the world, and navigate our relationships.
+Bringing awareness to how we move, gesture, and sense, can help us to connect with our emotions and intentions through our bodily experience, moving toward a deeper understanding of ourselves and our relationships.

 Previous